Want Flexibility? Then You Want a Small Business Line of Credit.

-Use a Business Line of Credit
+What is a Business Line of Credit?

+A small business line of credit is one of the best products for small business owners who want flexibility and the option to be able to draw the funds when they need it.
 Upwise offers a secured and unsecured line of credit.
-Unsecured lines of credit are not attached to any assets and secured line of credits are secured by assets such as accounts receivables, invoices, equipment and more.
+Unsecured lines of credit are not attached to any assets.
+A secured line of credit is secured by assets such as accounts receivables, invoices, or equipment.

 What exactly is a business line of credit?

-An Example of “Revolving” Business Lines of Credit
+An Example of a Line of Credit

 For instance, say you’re given access to a $50K small business line of credit.